Aerosol spray dispenser

 Aerosol spray is a type of dispensing system which creates an aerosol mist of liquid particles.
 It comprises a can or bottle that contains a payload, and a propellant under pressure.
 When the container's valve is opened, the payload is forced out of a small opening and emerges as an aerosol or mist.

 History

-The concepts of aerosol probably go as far back as 1790.
+There is a high chance that the concepts of aerosol go as far back as 1790.
 The first aerosol spray can patent was granted in Oslo in 1927 to Erik Rotheim, a Norwegian chemical engineer, and a United States patent was granted for the invention in 1931.
 The patent rights were sold to a United States company for 100,000 Norwegian kroner.
 The Norwegian Postal Service, Posten Norge, celebrated the invention by issuing a stamp in 1998.

 In 1939, American Julian S. Kahn received a patent for a disposable spray can, but the product remained largely undeveloped.
 Kahn's idea was to mix cream and a propellant from two sources to make whipped cream at home—not a true aerosol in that sense.
 Moreover, in 1949, he disclaimed his first four claims, which were the foundation of his following patent claims.